-Before visiting, we reviewed a range of information we hold about the practice and asked other organisations to share what they knew.
-We carried out an announced visit on 25 May 2016.
+Before visiting, we reviewed a range of information that we hold about the practice and asked other organisations to share what they knew.
+We carried out an announced visit on Tuesday 21 June 2016.
 During our visit we:

-- Reviewed information available to us from other organisations e.g. NHS England. - Reviewed information from CQC intelligent monitoring systems. - Spoke with staff, patients and the PPG. - Reviewed patient survey information. - Observed how people were being cared for and talked with carers and/or family members - Reviewed comment cards where patients and members of the public shared their views and experiences of the service.
+- Spoke with a range of staff including GPs, nursing and administrative staff and spoke with four patients who used the service. - Observed how patients were being cared for and talked with carers and/or family members - Reviewed the personal care or treatment records of patients. - Reviewed 14 comment cards where patients and members of the public shared their views and experiences of the service.